christinaa/rpi-open-firmware/README.md

 All Broadcom headers are licensed under 3-Clause BSD License while our code is under GPLv2+.
 See `LICENSE` for more information.
 Various external projects are mirrored under a mix of GPL-compatible licenses.

+## Is this project dead or abandoned?

+It's not dead and not abandandoned in a conventional sense.

+However, it is on an indefinite hold.
+I wrote a detailed explanation (in issue #37)(https://github.com/christinaa/rpi-open-firmware/issues/37) of its current situation.

 ## Building

 As a prerequisite, Julian Brown's [VC4 toolchain](https://github.com/puppeh/vc4-toolchain) is necessary as well as the `arm-none-eabi-` toolchain (Debian package `gcc-arm-none-eabi`).
 You can tweak the VC4 toolchain path in `CROSS_COMPILE` in `Makefile` and the ARM path in `arm_chainloader/Makefile` if necessary.
 Contributors should not commit their personal paths.
 After configuration, run `buildall.sh`.
 The binary is at `build/bootcode.bin`, ready to be copied to an SD card.